-As Ms. Tatiana Molcean, under-secretary-general and executive secretary of the UN Economic Commission for Europe (UNECE), was unable to be present, her speech was presented by Ms. Hillary Murphy, the UNECE senior social affairs officer.
-Ms. Molcean stressed three areas of concern in the European region: working for gender equality, countering a growing movement that opposes gender equality, and remedying the disproportionate impact of war on women.
+Ms. Tatiana Molcean, the under-secretary-general and executive secretary of the United Nations Economic Commission for Europe (UNECE), was unable to be present.
+Her speech was presented by Hillary Murphy, the UNECE senior social affairs officer.
+Ms. Molcean wrote in her speech that gender equality, especially through economic empowerment, is a critical principle of the work of UNECE.
+She described three areas of concern in the European region: